-In one trial, three Airbus A320s conducted did a 18 months evaluation.
-The aircraft were weighed before the trial and then weighed again after a few months; recording an average weight decreased with approx. 200 kg.
-The systems were turned-off and flight tests resumed.
-The aircraft then increased on average with approx. 200kg back again to pre-test weight.
+The aircraft were weighed before the trial and then weighed again after a few months; recording an average weight decrease of approx. 200 kg.
+The anti-condensation systems were turned-off and flights were resumed.
+The aircraft then increased on average approx. 200kg – back again to initial weight before weight loss from moisture proteceted flights.
 The six month on-off was repeated with the same encouraging results.

 The trial not only focused on measuring the weight saving benefits but also monitored components included: antennas, sensors & computers.
 The trial resulted in a 40 % reduction of unscheduled component change per 1,000 flight hours.

 These three aircraft with the anti-condensation system acitvated saved our planet from close to 200mt of CO2 emissions on an annual basis – equivalent to 200 balloons.

 In just three aircraft.
 Imagine the effect if an airline goes all in and moisture protect its entire fleet.

 Novair, that operates on behalf of one of Sweden’s largest travel agencies Apollo, did a 12 months evaluation trial in one of its Airbus A321 aircraft.
 The weight reduction accounted to 284kg.